 Nuclear reactors are significant sources of radiation, especially neutron radiation.
 At power operation, the fission reaction is responsible for the power generated in a nuclear reactor, and the fission reaction rate is proportional to the neutron flux.
-When a reactor is shut down, fission essentially ceases, but decay energy is still being produced.
+Fission essentially ceases when a reactor is shut down, but decay energy is still produced.
 The energy produced after shutdown is referred to as decay heat.
-Nuclear reactors are therefore sources of various types of radiation with neutrons being most important.
-Each type of radiation interacts in a different way, therefore we must describe interaction of particles (radiation as a flow of these particles) separately.
+Nuclear reactors are, therefore, sources of various types of radiation, with neutrons being the most important.
+Each type of radiation interacts in a different way.
+Therefore, we must describe the interaction of particles (radiation as a flow of these particles) separately.
 For example, charged particles with high energies can directly ionize atoms.
-On the other hand electrically neutral particles interacts only indirectly, but can also transfer some or all of their energies to the matter.
+On the other hand, electrically neutral particles interact indirectly but can also transfer some or all of their energies to matter.

 This is the key feature of the categorization of radiation sources.
 They are usually categorized into two general types as follows:

 - Beta particles.
 Beta particles are fast electrons or positrons emitted in nuclear beta decay and energetic electrons produced by any other process.
 Beta radiation ionizes matter weaker than alpha radiation.
 On the other hand, the ranges of beta particles are longer and depend strongly on the initial kinetic energy of the particle.